grantmacken/glider/README.md

  - The **xqerl-database** volume holds '[XDM](https://www.w3.org/TR/xpath-datamodel-31/) data items' and 'link items' in the xqerl database
  - The **xqerl-code** volume holds user main and library XQuery modules which are compiled into beam files
  - The **static-assets** volume holds binary and unparsed text files in the container filesystem.
+ - The **priv-bin** volume holds callable erlang escript files.

  The container named **or** has these volume mounts
  -  The **proxy** volume holds nginx/openresty configuration files
  -  The **letsencrypt** volume will hold TLS certs from letsencrypt

-The proxy, letsencrypt and static-assets volumes contain filesystem items The xqerl-code and xqerl-database are volumes which allow us to persist xqerl **application state** across host reboots or stoping and and restarting the pod.
+The proxy, letsencrypt and static-assets priv-bin volumes contain filesystem items The xqerl-code and xqerl-database are volumes which allow us to persist xqerl **application state** across host reboots or stoping and and restarting the pod.